scop/pytekukko-test/README.md

 package is installed with the `examples` extra, invoke them with `--help` for usage and setup information:

-* `pytekukko-next-collections`: output next collection dates
+* `pytekukko-next-collections`: output next collection dates in JSON
 * `pytekukko-update-google-calendar`: update Google Calendar with events for next collections